 8. Frequently Asked Questions

-Q1.
 How long should a daughter’s eulogy be?

-Q2.
 Is humour appropriate?

-Q3.
-Can I talk about difficult times?
+Can I mention difficult times?

-Q5.
 Should children or siblings contribute?

 9. Final Thoughts